pungvincent/ESP32-Chess-Clock/README.md

 ## Future improvement

-- Add a reset button
-- Add other button to set the time of each player for example
-- Add an another button and display for player 2
+- Because the 128*64 OLED display is too small, it would be ideal to use another two 16*2 LCD displays to display the time of each player.
+The current OLED Display would still be used to config all the setting.
+- For aesthetic purpose, the oled display could show an animation in the center to show, to show whose turn it is.

 # Resources
 This project uses the following library for driving the SSD1306 OLED display: